OffchainLabs/arbitrum-docs/arbitrum-docs/for-devs/third-party-docs/Webacy/webacy.md

 - Reviewing code as you build

-- Assessing your contracts before submitting for a formal audit process
+- Assessing your contracts before submitting them for a formal audit process

 ### URL risk

-Given a URL, this endpoint analyzes the safety of it.
+Given a URL, this endpoint analyzes its safety.
 It helps you determine if a given link is a phishing scam, sending you to a dangerous place, or is otherwise malicious.

 Some common use cases for this endpoint include: